 Make Ahead Tips

-These lovely little biscoff cookies are best enjoyed fresh but if I know I’m going to need them soon I’ll put a batch in the freezer.
-The biscoff cookie dough will keep in the freezer for up to 8 weeks.
+These lovely little cookies are best enjoyed fresh but if I know I’m going to need them soon I’ll put a batch in the freezer.
+The cookie dough will keep in the freezer for up to 4-6 months.

-It’s not customary to add almonds to these beautiful little biscoff cookies but you could always make almond crescent cookies instead.
+- Add almonds.
+It’s not customary to add almonds to these beautiful little desserts but you could always make almond crescent cookies instead.
 If you love that crumbly shortbread cookie texture, you could also try your hand at almond shortbread cookies.
-You may be surprised!

 - 2 teaspoons cinnamon